-Join me as I look at six different book formatting software options — both paid and free.
+But for those who want a more detailed breakdown: join me as I look at six different book formatting software options — both paid and free.
 I’ll make my own recommendation, but I will also provide you with enough information to decide on the best book formatting software for you!

 We’ll take a look at the following:

 - Kindle Create

 The Best Overall Book Writing and Formatting Software: Atticus

 Atticus is my recommendation for the best overall formatting software.
 Since it also doubles as an excellent book writing tool, there’s a lot to like about this app.
 Atticus creator Dave Chesson set out to make an app that’s the perfect combination of Google Docs, Scrivener, and Vellum.
 And he did!

 But since this article is about formatting, I’ll highlight those particular tools of this book writing software.
 It’s got a ton of features, but this doesn’t make the tool overwhelming.
 In fact, the simple and intuitive interface made me feel like I’d been using it for months the first time I tried it!
 Atticus works on all major operating systems, and it has more pre-made book template options than any other tool on this list.
 You can use it online or offline, and its customization options are fantastic.
 Plus, you can preview your book before you ever export it.

 - Pretty much everything is customizable

 - Preview exactly how your book will look in print and on various devices